hosseinihossein/Web-Frontend-Library-Part001/be4000d1bde74aa3b0ee6e0c5ac1272b/Readme.txt

 - Description: A summary card with an image, title, rate, tags and brief description.
 The description is hidden and will be revealed when hover over the card.
 This card can be useful in movie websites.
-- Tags: card summary_card movie
+- Tags: card summary movie